 You should therefore make sure to check with your owners corporation before making any changes or contacting renovators.

 Renovating a bathroom under strata can be confusing.
 As it will probably be a major renovation, it's important you get a bathroom builder who understands strata, is licenced, insured and provides minimal disruptions to other residents.
-If you need help with your strata bathroom renovation, don't hesitate to contact Vivid Bathroom Renovations here.
+If you need help with your strata bathroom renovation, don't hesitate to contact Vivid Bathrooms here.